A Fresh Look at the "Hot Hand" Paradox: Average Waiting Times

-We define $T_{\rm HHH}$ as the waiting time to encounter the sequence with three consecutive H's.
-To compute this time, we define the auxiliary restricted times: \begin{itemize} \itemsep -0.5ex \item $A$, the waiting time for HHH when the current state is H; \item $B$, the waiting time for HHH when the current state is HH; \item $C$, the waiting time for HHH when the current state is T. \end{itemize} Following the same reasoning that led to Eqs.~\eqref{AB1}, the above times satisfy
+We now generalize to triplet sequences.
+The $2^3=8$ distinct triplets are HHH, HHT, HTH, and THH and their counterparts obtained by H$\leftrightarrow$T. By left/right symmetry, the triplets HHT and THH have identical statistics, so the only distinct sequences are HHH, HHT, and HTH.
+Let $T_{\rm HHH}$ be the average waiting time to encounter the sequence with three consecutive H's.
+To compute this time, we define the auxiliary restricted times: \begin{itemize} \itemsep -0.5ex \item $A$, the average waiting time for HHH when the current state is H; \item $B$, the average waiting time for HHH when the current state is HH; \item $C$, the average waiting time for HHH when the current state is T. \end{itemize} Following the same reasoning that led to Eqs.~\eqref{AB1}, the above times satisfy

 The first term in the equation for $B$ merits explanation.
-From the state HH, the desired sequence HHH is obtained with probability $\frac{1}{2}$, while the time for this event is 2.
-Here the time is measured starting \emph{before} the second H has been added to the sequence.
+From the state HH, the desired sequence HHH is obtained with probability $\frac{1}{2}$, and the time for this event is 2 because the time is measured starting \emph{before} the second H has been added to the sequence.
 The solution to \eqref{ABC1} is $(A,B,C)=(13,9,15)$.
-Since the probability to find an H or a T are equal, the waiting time to encounter the sequence HHH is just the average of the times to find HHH when starting with an H or starting with a T. Thus $T_{\rm HHH}=\frac{1}{2}(A+C)=14$.
+Since the probability to find an H or a T are equal, the average waiting time to encounter the sequence HHH is just the average of the times to find HHH when starting with an H or starting with a T. Thus $T_{\rm HHH}=\frac{1}{2}(A+C)=14$.

-Similarly, let $T_{\rm HHT}$ be the waiting time to encounter the sequence HHT.
-Here, we introduce the auxiliary times: \begin{itemize} \itemsep -0.5ex \item $A$, the waiting time for HHT when the current state is H; \item $B$, the waiting time for HHT when the current state is HH; \item $C$, the waiting time for HHT when the current state is T. \end{itemize} These times satisfy
+Similarly, let $T_{\rm HHT}$ be the average waiting time to encounter the sequence HHT.
+Now we introduce the auxiliary times: \begin{itemize} \itemsep -0.5ex \item $A$, the average waiting time for HHT when the current state is H; \item $B$, the average waiting time for HHT when the current state is HH; \item $C$, the average waiting time for HHT when the current state is T. \end{itemize} These times satisfy

-There is a subtlety in the second equation that needs explanation.
-If the initial state is HH, then after adding an H, the current state is still HH, so that that the second term involves $B$.
-This feature that the initial state consists of a subsequence of length greater than one plays an increasing role for longer sequences (see Appendices~\ref{app:4} and \ref{app:5}).
+Again, there is a subtlety in the second equation: if the initial state is HH, then after adding an H, the current state is still HH, so that that the second term involves $B$.
+This feature that the initial state consists of a subsequence of length greater than one plays an increasing role for longer sequences (see Appendices A and B).
 The solution to \eqref{ABC2} is $(A,B,C)=(7,3,9)$.
-The waiting time to encounter the sequence HHT is the average of the times to find HHT after an H or after a T, which gives again $T_{\rm HHT}=\frac{1}{2}(A+C)=8$.
+Thus the mean waiting time to encounter the sequence HHT is the average of the times to find HHT after an H or after a T, which gives $T_{\rm HHT}=\frac{1}{2}(A+C)=8$.